crypticwisdom/Python_notes/Python Language/1-python-notes.md

 # Expression

 - An expression is a piece of code that performs some form of action.
-  Expression

 An expression is any combination of variables, constants, operators, and functions that can be evaluated to produce a value.
 Expressions are used to perform computations and return results.
 They are a key building block in programming because they represent values and computations.

 Examples of expressions in Python: